youqad/Neurorobotics_Navigation-Strategies/Lab2_Navigation_Strategies.md

     - either when an action has just been chosen
     - or when the robot has just received a non-zero reward (bump into a wall or goal reached).

+_________

-Similar as in Q1, we involved totalNbSteps and ts variables in the qlearning function.
+Similarly to what we did in *question 1*, we involved totalNbSteps and ts variables in the qlearning function.
 And according to the Q Learning formulas given in the handout, we define the Q value as:

 ```python
 Q[(S_tm1, choice)] += alpha*(rew+gamma*max(Q[(S_t, a)] for a in range(nbCh))-Q[(S_tm1, choice)]);